 To limit the amount of debris in floodwaters, fences in the floodplain must be adequately anchored to resist flotation and be constructed of flood-resistant materials.
-However, they do not to be elevated in the manner of a structure and can be built at grade.
+However, they do not to be elevated in the manner of a structure.

 Fences in the floodway can be an especially challenging issue.
 Property owners often ask if they require a "no-rise" certification in addition to local and state permits.
-The Federal Emergency Management Agency (FEMA) 480 manual states that "Barbed wire farm fences that will be pushed over or ripped out early in the flood may also be permitted without a [no-rise] certification; however, larger more massive fences could be an obstruction to flood flows and may require an engineering study and certification."
-For instance, a chain-link fence may seem easily permeable to the flow of In this bulletin...
+The Federal Emergency Management Agency (FEMA) 480 manual states that "Barbed wire farm fences that will be pushed over or ripped out early in the flood may In this bulletin...